atareq1113/chrome-cookie-csv-exporter/README.md

 ## Overview
 This Chrome extension allows you to view, search, filter, and download cookies from your browser in CSV format.
 You can:
 - View all cookies in a sortable, filterable table (powered by [Tabulator](http://tabulator.info/)).
-- Search for cookies by name (supports multiple terms and exclusions).
+- Search for cookies by name (supports multiple names and exclusions).
 - Download all visible (filtered) cookies as a CSV file.
-- Download individual cookies as CSV files.

 ## Features
 - **Table View:** All cookies are displayed in a table with columns for name, value, domain, path, secure, HTTP only, expiration date, and same site.